 At PetSmart, we have thoughtfully evaluated our global supply chain and the industries in which we operate that may present a risk of forced labour, migrant labour, outsourced labour or child labour, and are committed to the continual identification of emerging risks while mitigating current risks.
-For example, where possible, we avoid selling or importing products that incorporate high risk materials, minimize the use of vendors or factories that are located in regions known to have recurrent issues with forced or child labour or that source raw materials from such areas, and encourage responsible manufacturing practices by our vendors.
-PetSmart does not knowingly engage with vendors that utilize forced/child labour.
+For example, where possible, we avoid selling or importing products that incorporate high risk materials, minimize the use of suppliers or facilities that are in regions known to have recurrent issues with forced or child labour or that source raw materials from such areas, and encourage responsible manufacturing practices by our suppliers.
+PetSmart does not knowingly engage with suppliers that utilize forced/child labour.